jackkershaw/my-coding-progress/Coding journey so far.md

  - 24 May: 0.5 hours on codewars and FAC lunch and learn
  - 25 May: 1 hour on codewars, reached 6 kyu :)
  - 26 May: 1.5 hour on codewars, 0.25 hours trying to make github repositories smaller.
 3 hours planning website for application.
- -  27 May: 0.5 hours on codewars, 1 hour on working on website for application
+ -  27 May: 0.5 hours on codewars, 3 hour on working on website for application.
+ - 28 May:

  - Next: See [Todoist](https://todoist.com/app/)